- Nimród Antal

 - Matt Dillon, Jean Reno, Laurence Fishburne, Amaury Nolasco, Milo Ventimiglia, Skeet Ulrich, Columbus Short

 - Release Date

-B-grade though it may be, Armored fulfills all the basic needs of your average thriller, doing so through a precise predictability, relying very much on the bare essentials.
+B-grade though it may be, Armored fulfills all the basic needs of your average thriller, doing so with a predictable setup and by relying on the bare essentials.
 The strange thing is, though the movie goes everywhere it’s expected to, twists and turns in ways you see coming, and resolves its conflict with a big red bow, it still manages some genuinely gripping moments, largely because the characters are so well developed.
 But despite having a spot in the sphere of standard heist-gone-wrong movies, it’s entertaining thanks to the familiar faces of the cast and the functional direction from Vacancy helmer Nimród Antal.

 Being about the robbery of armored security trucks by their scheming drivers, here’s a rare heist movie imbued with a morality vital to its success.
 The robbers aren’t cold-blooded professional crooks, but rather blue-collar working men needy for a buck.
 Take Iraq War veteran Ty (Columbus Short); the bank is knocking on his door about impending foreclosure and social services is threatening to take away his teenage brother in lieu of their parents’ deaths.
 Ty’s godfather, Mike (Matt Dillon), secured him a position at Eagle Security driving armored trucks, but that isn’t enough to pay the bills.
 One day after work, Mike proposes that their chummy group of drivers steal the millions in the next day’s bank run, making it look like they were robbed.
 At first, Ty refuses, but then he realizes that these desperate measures are the only way out of his financial bind.
 He agrees to Mike’s plan, on the condition that no one gets hurt.